-However even with the Silostop system for optimum results some additional weights on the top surface of the pit is highly beneficial.
+However even with oxygen barrier film, for optimum results additional weight across the entire top surface of the clamp is highly beneficial.
 This acts to consolidate the surface layers on light fluffy dry forages and to keep the silage sheets in close contact with the surface of the silage in order to prevent air pockets.

 RWN Lorry Tyre Sidewalls

-We now have available a good supply of inexpensive rubber lorry tyre sidewalls or tyre rings made from lorry tyres, perfect for covering pits and silage clamps.
+We can supply inexpensive lorry tyre sidewalls or tyre rings made from lorry tyres, perfect for covering pits and silage clamps.

 Lorry tyre sidewalls have been widely used for many years on silage pits in North America, Canada, Denmark, France, The Netherlands, Germany, and Scandinavia.

-Use Lorry Tyre Sidewalls to maximise energy for Dairy Cows and for AD Plants
+Tyre Sidewalls help maximise energy for Dairy Cows and for AD Plants

 Lorry Tyre Sidewalls are ideal for AD plants.
 Good consolidation, sealing and applying additional weight to the surface of silage, maize and wholecrop feedstock clamps will minimise losses of dry matter and fermentable energy, and maximise biogas yields for anaerobic digestion.

-To make top quality silage with minimal waste and maximum feed value, roll silages well, avoiding any slopes greater than 30o, seal the clamp immediately ensuring that it really is air tight and protect the sheets with protective nets.
+To make top quality silage with minimal waste and maximum feed value, roll silages well, avoiding any slopes greater than 30o, seal the clamp immediately ensuring that it really is air tight and protect the sheets with protective woven silage covers.

 Covering the entire silage pit surface with Lorry Tyre Sidewalls consolidates the top layers of silage, tightens the silage sheets, prevents air pockets and and keeps the pit covers in tight contact with the silage surface reducing waste.
-Small amounts of waste on the top of a silage pit can represent thousands of pounds worth of silage.
+Small amounts of waste on the top of a silage pit and unseen losses in the top metre can represent thousands of pounds worth of silage.
 Waste which was easily preventable.

 Lorry Tyre Sidewalls are clean, dry, all the same size, easy to handle, easily stacked, cheap and effective.
 Handling can easily be mechanised.
 They and can be stacked on pallets or handled with pallet forks or bale spikes.
 Lorry tyre sidewalls cost a fraction of the price of rubber silage cover mats and are much easier to handle.